rchavarria/learning-elixir/code/round-06/weather/README.md

 Write an application that fetches this data, parses it, and displays it in a nice format.
 (Hint: You might not have to download a library to handle XML parsing.)

+# WIP list:

+-

+# TODO list:

+- Handle response from weather.gov. :error or :ok, returning just the body
+- Transform XML data into some data structure, such as a list of hashdicts
+- Filter those unnecessary fields

+# DONE list: